officelifehq/officelife/docs/introduction.md

 ## Homas in 1 minute

 Homas is a new kind of human resource software.
+Unlike other robotic HR tools, it has been designed to mimic what happens in the real world.
 Its main goals are to:
 - help managers be more empathetic,
 - help companies be better at managing people's dreams and ambitions,
 - help employees communicate with their employers,
 - give users and companies a complete control over their data,
 - reduce the use of LinkedIn and all the bullshit associated with it in today's world.

-Unlike any other popular tools in this field, Homas is open source and can be installed on a server that you own if you so desire.
+Homas is open source and can be installed on a server that you own if you so desire.

 In terms of user experience, the software aims to be simple to use with the minimum amount of configuration.
 Design is not a priority - user experience is.